dergesg/dergesg/README.md

 Project 1: Lost

-A horror game, that takes place in a supernatural place called "The Backroom" and the objective of the game is to escape while
+It's a horror game, that takes place in a supernatural place called "The Backroom" and the objective of the game is to escape while dealing with terrifying jumpscares and eerie environment.
+This is the very first game i collaborated on with 2 of my classmates.

 Role:
 - Worked on the special effects and mechanics of the jumpscares, including triggering events and implementing visual/audio effects to enhance scare factor.

+Links: [youtube video]

+Project 2: Parallel